zhang1980s/ec2-ena-express-lab/README.md

 5. Delete the VPC and associated resources
 6. Delete the monitoring infrastructure (if deployed)

+### Cleaning up CDK Resources

-You can destroy the stacks using one of these methods:
+You can destroy the CDK stacks using one of these methods:

 **Option 1: Destroy using default AWS profile and region**
 ```bash